keithalewis/math/ums.md

 $$
 shows $A^*(\pi\oplus^1 \Pi) = -x\pi + \langle X,\Pi\rangle\in\RR^I$.

-The range of $A$ is closed, since it is finite dimensional, and $\PP$ has an interior point so by the Hahn-Banach theorem there exists a hyperplane $H\supseteq\ran A$ that does not meet $\PP$.
+The range of $A$ is closed since it is finite dimensional and $\PP$ has an interior point so by the Hahn-Banach theorem there exists a hyperplane $H\supseteq\ran A$ that does not meet $\PP$.
 Every hyperplane is the preanhiliator of an element of the dual, say $d\oplus^1 D\in\RR\oplus ba(\Omega)$, so ${H = {}^\perp\{d\oplus^1 D\} = \{p\oplus^\infty P\mid \langle p\oplus^\infty P, d\oplus^1 D\rangle = 0\}}$.